Zianon Pazniak: Honours and awards

 In 2024 he was awarded the Order of the Pahonia, which is the highest award of the exiled Rada of the Belarusian Democratic Republic.
 He was also previously awarded the jubilee medal called the Belarusian Democratic Republic 100th Jubilee Medal.

+In Vasil Bykaŭ's work called "Integration", he depicted a character named Spazniak as Pazniak, who in the narrative was a committed nationalist who shoots himself in a symbolic gesture of martyrdom.